johndpope/LangKit/README.md

 ```
     $ swift test
 ```
-* Tests currently do not run due to a bug in SwiftPM as of 03/24/16.
-Please run the tests on Xcode!
+* Tests currently can't run on Linux due to LinuxMain.swift.

 ### Xcode 7.3 with Swift 3 (OS X only) ###